armindaraei1381/Laracode/README.md

 ## 🇺🇸 English

 ### 📝 About Laracode
-Laracode is a specialized IDE built to simplify the Laravel development lifecycle.
-While heavy IDEs often consume massive system resources, Laracode focuses on **speed, minimalism, and native performance**.
-It provides all the essential tools a Laravel developer needs in one clean, distraction-free environment.
+Laracode is a minimalist, native IDE designed to supercharge your Laravel development workflow.
+Built for developers who value performance and simplicity, it strips away the bloat of traditional IDEs while providing all the essential tools you need.

-### ✨ Core Features
+### ✨ Key Features
-*   **Integrated Workflow**: A seamless experience from project scaffolding to deployment.
+*   **Integrated Workflow**: A clean environment to manage your Laravel lifecycle from scratch.
-*   **Smart File Explorer**: Tree-view file navigation with instant access to your Laravel directory structure.
+*   **Native Terminal**: Run `artisan`, `composer`, or shell commands directly within the IDE.
-*   **Native Terminal**: A built-in, fast terminal that keeps you within the IDE while running `php artisan` commands or `composer` scripts.
+*   **Intuitive File Explorer**: Organize and edit your project files with ease.
-*   **One-Click Server**: Built-in server management to spin up your development environment instantly.
+*   **Server Management**: Start and stop your local development server with a single click.
-*   **Minimalist Interface**: Inspired by the famous *One Dark Pro* theme, designed to reduce eye strain and improve coding focus.
+*   **One Dark Pro Inspired**: A professionally crafted dark theme to enhance focus and reduce eye strain.
-*   **Lightweight**: Low memory footprint, optimized for performance on any machine.
+*   **High Performance**: Lightweight and optimized for fast startup and low memory usage.

 ### 🚀 Getting Started
-1. **Download**: Grab the latest `.exe` from the [Releases page](../../releases).
+1. **Download**: Grab the latest release from our [Releases page](../../releases).
-2. **Install**: No complex installation required; simply run the executable.
+2. **Run**: Simply execute the file (no complex setup required).
-3. **Usage**: Open your Laravel project directory and start coding!
+3. **Enjoy**: Open your project root and start building!

 ---